boatbomber/AIConversation/README.md

 ```Lua
 string Conversation.id
 ```
-A unique identifier representing your end-user, which can help OpenAI to monitor and detect abuse.
+A unique identifier representing your end-user, which can help monitor and detect abuse.

 ```Lua
 model Conversation.model